-This accelerated course includes a (4-6 hour) assignment to be completed before the first class meeting.
-It also includes a (4-6 hour) final assignment to be completed one week after the last class meeting.
+This accelerated course includes an assignment to be completed before the first class meeting.
+It also includes a final assignment to be completed one week after the last class meeting.
 Throughout the rest of the course, you will need to complete approximately 6-12 hours of work each week between class meetings.

-Pre-meeting engagement (4-6 hours): during the week before our first face-to-face meeting, you have three assignments to complete and email to me before our first face-to-face meeting on July 20.
+Pre-meeting engagement: during the week before our first face-to-face meeting, you have three assignments to complete and email to me before our first face-to-face meeting on July 12.